gigerbytes/carbonsource/guides/dbguide.md

 We can have related tables have the same prefix, For example:

-Contact information of an entity and the country that they reside in are extremely related - so we can prefix it with 'info'
+Contact information of an entity, and the country that they reside in are extremely related.
+Furthermore, they represent information connected to a certain entity - so we can prefix it with *'info'*

-info_country
+* info_country
-info_contact
+* info_contact

 ### Primary keys

-Name : 'table_name' + '_id'
+* Name : 'table_name' + '_id'
-Type : Integer
+* Type : Integer

-table_name_id
+* Name of Row : *'table_name_id'*

 ## 2. Rows/Tuples